philk27/chkOAIApiKeyWin/README.md

 ## Get an API key
 Go to OpenAI's Platform website at https://platform.openai.com and sign in with an OpenAI account.

 Click your profile icon at the top-right corner of the page and select "View API Keys."

 Click "Create New Secret Key" to generate a new API key.

 You will need a paid key to use most services so set up billing and billing constraints

 GPT-4 waitlist: https://openai.com/waitlist/gpt-4-api

-You cannot use gpt-4 models unless you have been granted access from the wait list At the time of writing there is noway to see where you are in the wait list or accelerate access.
+You cannot use gpt-4 models unless you have been granted access from the wait list

+At the time of writing, there is no way to see where you are on the wait list or accelerate access.
 Be patient!

 What is an API key? https://www.howtogeek.com/343877/what-is-an-api/